potmat/homebridge-google-nest-sdm/README.md

 **A**: There are a couple possible reasons for this:

 1. Is the microphone/audio disabled on your camera?
 If so you will need to enable it.
 2. Do you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
 The plugin requires ffmpeg and tries to auto-install it, but if it can't, you'll have to install it manually.
 For Windows go [here](https://www.ffmpeg.org/download.html).
 If you have a Mac, especially an Apple Silicon Mac, you should probably use [brew](https://formulae.brew.sh/formula/ffmpeg).
 On Linux use the package manager of your choice.
+3. Are you running Homebridge inside a Docker container?
+Possibly on something like Unraid?
+This setup seems to cause problems with ffmpeg being able to accept input, and with WebRTC streams being able to transfer data to the container.
+Try running Homebridge natively on your network instead of in a Docker container.
-3. Is your Apple device connected to a VPN?
+4. Is your Apple device connected to a VPN?
 If so, disconnect.
-4. Wait a while, occasionally the API will refuse all requests for short periods.
+5. Wait a while, occasionally the API will refuse all requests for short periods.

 **Q**: My cameras only respond some of the time.
 Why?